“Choose Your View” – a digital ATC (artist trading card) that you can print… free!

 Journaling Your Past is a free 26-page manual, and it’s like taking one of my workshops at home.
 (This PDF was the foundation of my Artfest 2001 workshop of the same name.)

 You’ll learn how to create a rich and rewarding journal of your personal and family history easily, in just 15 minutes a day.

 Whether you’d like to record your life story for future generations, or introduce your family to the fascinating study of genealogy and family history, this is a great way to start.

-This workbook includes class notes, reproduceable worksheets, and tips on how to teach this class yourself.
+This workbook includes class notes, reproducible worksheets, and tips on how to teach this class yourself.

 It’s also ideal for homeschoolers, Scouts or church groups, or for family evenings at home.

-This ebook is a PDF that you can read with the free Adobe Acrobat Reader program.
+This ebook is a PDF you can read with the free Adobe Acrobat Reader program.